foreverfighter/coding-for-non-coders/README.md

 ## Git

+### What is Git?

+A version control system.
+It helps collaboration, works as a form of backup, and more.

+### How do remotes repositories work?

+A remote repository first exists at a remote location; often, a github repo.
+When you `git clone` the repo, you create a **local copy** of the repo and the branches which **track** the remote repo's branches.
+You also create a **reference** to the remote repo and its branches.

+### What is the difference between `git fetch` and `git pull`?

+`git fetch` accesses the remote repo and updates your **reference** to the remote repo. `git pull` does a `git fetch` and also does a `git merge` to merge your reference to the remote branch with your local copy of the remote branch.

+See [above](#how-do-remotes-repositories-work) to understand how remote repositories work.

 ### What are some common commands?

 `git diff HEAD~1 HEAD` - View differences between this commit and the previous.